© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section S of Riddings Brook on Herrock Hill is a scheduled monument protected by Historic England under reference 1005358.
 View the official record →

-Offa's Dyke section S of Riddings Brook on Herrock Hill is an ancient monument comprising a portion of the linear earthwork constructed during the reign of King Offa of Mercia in the eighth century.
+Offa's Dyke section S of Riddings Brook on Herrock Hill is an ancient monument forming part of the celebrated linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005358.

 Offa's Dyke: section S of Riddings Brook on Herrock Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005358.